vanshsehgal08/LT-Companion/DEPLOYMENT.md

 2. Regularly test the extension on LeetCode to ensure features are working after LeetCode updates.
 3. Address any reported bugs or issues.
 4. Consider updating the Gemini model or API integration as new versions become available.

-## Support

-If you need help:

-1. Review this deployment guide and the `README.md`.
-2. Check the troubleshooting section.
-3. If you obtained the code from a repository, check the issue tracker there.
-4. Contact the developer(s) if necessary.